martintrojer/carddown/README.md

       --reverse-probability <REVERSE_PROBABILITY>
           Likelihood that prompt and response are swapped.
 0 = never, 1 = always [default: 0]
       --cram
           Cram session.
-Review all cards regardless of interval if they haven't been reviewed in the last 12 hours.
+Revise all cards regardless of interval if they haven't been revised in the last 12 hours.
 Does not effect state spaced repetition stats of the cards
 ```

 ### Scan